ctschroeder/tutorials/antconc-programming-historian.md

 #### The | operator ("or")

-**Task:**
-Search on she|he.
+**Search on she|he.**.
 Now search for these separately: how many instances of she vs he?
 There are many fewer instances of she – why?
 That's a research question!
 A good follow-up questions might be to sort the she|he search for patterns, and look to see if particular verbs follow each.

-**Task:**
-Practice searching a word of your choice, sorting in different ways, using wildcard(s), and finally exporting.
-Guiding focus question here: what kinds of patterns do you see?
+**Practice searching a word of your choice, sorting in different ways, using wildcard(s), and finally exporting.** Guiding focus question here: what kinds of patterns do you see?
 Can you explain them?

 ### Collocates and word lists